riya658/DASHBOARDS/Ecommerce Sales Analysis/README.md

 6. Product Focus: Subcategories like Storage, Phones, and Machines are the top performers, which suggests these products should continue to be a focus for sales and marketing efforts.

+## Recommendations:
+1. Address Profit Margin: Investigate the reasons behind the declining profit margin and explore cost-saving measures or pricing strategy adjustments.

+2. Target High-Performing States: Focus marketing and sales efforts on states with higher sales to maximize revenue.

+3. Capitalize on Seasonal Peaks: Plan marketing campaigns and inventory around the holiday season to leverage the spike in sales.

+4. Expand High-Performing Subcategories: Increase the product range or stock levels in top-performing subcategories like Storage and Phones.

+5. Monitor Low-Performing Categories: Review the product lines and sales strategies for categories like Furniture to identify potential improvements or discontinuations.